jonathanprogram2/RAG_AI_Assignment/README.md

 ---

+## 🔧 Suggestions for Improvement

+- Try using a more advanced embedding model (e.g., `all-MiniLM-L12-v2`) for better semantic matching.
+- Add a web UI (e.g., using Streamlit or Gradio) to make the system interactive.
+- Let users upload their own documents and dynamically regenerate embeddings.
+- Test other retrievers like BM25 or hybrid retrievers for better context matching.

+---

 ## 💭 Reflection

 Building this RAG system taught me how search + generation can be combined.
 I now understand how AI agents retrieve and summarize info in real time.
 I also saw how things like embedding models, chunking, and index types affect results.
 Most importantly, I learned to debug deep dependency issues with real tools and Python packages.